Architecture

 Interface segregation

-The API for sending requests is a REST interface that supports sending application/json
+The API for sending requests is a proto3 interface.

 Deployability